Badger - Commonly Trapped Furbearer

 Badger

-Badgers are well-known for their digging habits and nasty dispositions when they're forced to defend themselves.
+Badgers are well-known for their digging habits and fierce dispositions when defending themselves.
 A predator of gophers and prairie dogs, they favor prairies, open farmlands, and deserts.
-Numerous excavations make badgers unpopular with some farmers and ranchers.
-Viewed with either affection or disgust, badgers are expanding their ranges eastwardly.
+Because of their extensive excavations, they’re sometimes unpopular with farmers and ranchers.
+Viewed with either affection or disgust, badgers are expanding their ranges eastward.

 Description

-Badgers have 34 teeth, including four sharply pointed canines.
-All badgers have a pair of musk-producing glands near the anus and two skin glands located on the belly.
+Badgers have 34 teeth, including four sharp canines.
+All badgers have a pair of musk-producing glands near the anus and two skin glands on the belly.

 Reproduction